Facebook to move to fewer but bigger ads on PC website

-SAN FRANCISCO, April 9 (Reuters) - Facebook Inc said on Wednesday it is switching to fewer but bigger ads on the right-hand column of the desktop PC version of its website because users respond more frequently to them.
+SAN FRANCISCO (Reuters) - Facebook Inc said on Wednesday it is switching to fewer but bigger ads on the right-hand column of the desktop PC version of its website because users respond more frequently to them.

 The new right-hand display ads will be the same proportions as the so-called News Feed ads, which inject paid marketing messages straight into a user’s stream of news and content.
 That will make advertising on Facebook simpler for marketers, since they will no longer need to use different images for different types of ads, Facebook said in a post on its Facebook for Business blog.